Apollo-Level2-Web-Dev/batch-3-assignment-7/README.md

 ---

-### Execute SQL queries to fulfill the ensuing tasks:
+### Run SQL queries to complete the following tasks:

 #### Query 1: